-This semester we will usually meet in person on Wednesdays and only a few Mondays.
-Occasionally we may have class via Zoom.
-Unless there is some sort of last-minute emergency, I will always give you at least 24 hours' notice before we change an in-person meeting to a Zoom format.
-When we do meet via Zoom make sure that you have a good internet connection, that you have the camera on during class, that the light source is in front of you (not behind you), and that you are fully dressed.
+This semester we will usually meet in person only on Thursdays but also on a few Tuesdays.
+If we must meet virtually, for some reason, we will use Microsoft Teams.
+I will put the Teams link under Content.
+Unless there is some sort of last-minute emergency, I will always give you at least 24 hours' notice before we change an in-person meeting to a Teams one.
+If/when we do meet via Teams make sure that you have a good internet connection, that you have the camera on during class, that the light source is in front of you (not behind you), and that you are fully dressed.
 Please set up a designated place where you are comfortable having the camera on or set up a virtual background.